mfarajijalal/Open-Science-Final-Project/README.md

 PhD research project are not included in this repository.
 This repository focuses on sharing a clean, well-documented sample dataset and a minimal example workflow to support open science principles.

+## Reflection

+A written reflection on the design choices, ethical considerations, and lessons learned in this project is provided in [REFLECTION.md](REFLECTION.md).